Soheran/AiresRingoTokenProject/README.md

 1. To run the file use "npm run dev".

-2. Password for the site is "aires".

-3. Have to create your own cloudinary account.
+2. Have to create your own cloudinary account.